-Currently ACS IT Department Team is 3, including myself (Haitham Marroush and Johnny Khawand). we are so excited to meet you in person once you arrive to Beirut, and we will be more than happy to have you join the ACS Community.
+Currently ACS IT Department Team is 3, including myself (Haitham Marroush and Johnny Khawand).
+We are so excited to meet you in person once you arrive in Beirut, and we will be more than happy to have you join the ACS Community.

 Whenever you are settled in Lebanon, you may forward your mail to either of the following addresses.
 People usually do not have mail delivered to their flat.

 PO Box 11- 8129

 This will get delivered to the school's PO Box; We empty the PO Box 2 to 3 times a week.

 If you'd rather have it delivered to the school's post office station, simply use: